-In this article, you learn what is ultrasonic machining?
+In this article, you learn what is ultrasonic machining.
 How does it work?
 Parts, Applications, Advantages, and Disadvantages of ultrasonic machining.

 Download the free PDF file of this article at the end of it.

-What is Ultrasonic?
+What is Ultrasonic Machining?

 The device for converting any type of energy into ultrasonic waves is the ultrasonic transducer.

-Magne-trostriction means that the change in amplitude that occurs in ferromagnetic materials is subject to an alternating magnetic field.
+Magne-restriction means that the change in amplitude that occurs in ferromagnetic materials is subject to an alternating magnetic field.

 In ultrasonic machining, a tool vibrating longitudinally at 20 kHz to 30 kHz with an amplitude between 0.01 mm to 0.06 mm is pressed onto the work surface with a light force.